 I was reminded about a pub I used to frequent in the city of Sheffield earlier today.

-The Cossack on Howard street was the first gay pub I ever went into, Followed by The Albert, Which is where I saw my first ever male stripper and drag artist… Never did like strippers, the baby oil would stain your shirt if you got too close!
+The Cossack on Howard street was the first Gay venue I ever went into, Followed by a pub called The Albert, Which is where I saw my first ever male stripper and drag artist… Never did like strippers, the baby oil would stain your shirt if you got too close!

 So it got me thinking about Rockies, the nightclub that I was introduced to around the same time in November 1989.